Yingtong-Liu/Yingtong-Liu/index.md

 ![Me](ying.jpg)

 ### **About me**
+I am now a Sr. Software Engineer at [Certik](https://www.certik.com/) evolution team, working on smart contracts fuzzing and symbolic execution.

 I received my Ph.D. from the Department of Computer Science of the University of California, Irvine (UCI) in August 2022, advised by [Prof. Ardalan Amiri Sani](https://www.ics.uci.edu/~ardalan/).
 I came from China and has a B.Sc. degree from the Department of Computer Science of Huazhong University of Science and Technology (HUST).
 Before coming to UCI, I worked with [Prof. Chen Tian](https://cs.nju.edu.cn/tianchen/index.htm) on datacenter networks.
 My hometown is Shangqiu, Henan Province, China.

 My research focused on the intersection of security, operating systems, and program analysis.
 I am excited about applying program analysis techniques to secure and improve the implementations of complex softwares people use day to day, with operating system as one example.
-I am now working on using automation to improve Web3 security and will join [Certik](https://www.certik.com/) as a Sr. software Engineer.

 Aside from work, I enjoy running, hiking, writing, and listening to all kinds of music.